ayamir/nord-and-light/.dwm/README.md

 ## Keybinding

-You can all of keybindings in &rsquo;./config.def.h&rsquo; clearly.
+You can see all of keybindings in &rsquo;./config.def.h&rsquo; clearly.

 <a id="org1958ae2"></a>